-On Saturday afternoon Global Affairs’ Norian Armenian programs hosted the second annual Armenian Harvest Festival.
-Located at the Nathan Hale Inn, the celebration of Armenian culture included dance, food, and music.
+On Saturday afternoon, Global Affairs’ Norian Armenian programs hosted the second annual Armenian Harvest Festival.
+Located at the Nathan Hale Inn, the celebration of Armenian culture included dance, food and music.

 “It’s a wonderful opportunity to bring together faculty and administration from leading Armenian universities with UConn faculty.
-This is so special, particularly for young people, because it brings people together to preserve and promote Armenian culture,” said Nina Rovinelli-Heller, Dean of the School of Social Work.
+This is so special, particularly for young people, because it brings people together to preserve and promote Armenian culture,” said Nina Rovinelli-Heller, Dean of the UConn School of Social Work.

-Highlights of the festival included the two workshops: “The Art of Rug Weaving” and “The Making of Armenian String Cheese”.
+Highlights of the festival included the two workshops, “The Art of Rug Weaving” and “The Making of Armenian String Cheese.”

 In the next room, Maggie Stepanian demonstrated how to make Armenian string cheese, a very popular and unique Armenian snack.
 She started out with mozzarella cheese curd, heated it up and stretched it out, creating long strands of cheese that viewers could taste for themselves.
 What makes the cheese so special is the spices that are added to it: black caraway seeds and wild cherry seeds.
-This is what separates Armenian string cheese from the string cheese eaten here in America.
+This is what separates Armenian string cheese from the string cheese typically eaten in America.